 6. “My Name Is Khan, and I Am Not a Terrorist”

 There would be hardly anyone who hasn’t tried these famous Bollywood dialogues.
 This popular dialogue is from SRK’s movie- My Name is Khan.
 And, surely, he wasn’t a terrorist!

 What would you say to your friend whom you find incapable of doing a certain task?
 Obviously, Beta Tumse Naa ho payega!
 Undoubtedly, this is one of the most used Bollywood dialogues.
 The dialogue became famous from Anurag Kashyap’s Gangs of Wasseypur 2.

 The celebrated Bollywood actor- Paresh Rawal is best known for his comic timings.
 The dialogue is from everyone’s favourite Bollywood comedy – Hera Pheri.
 Everyone has their style of saying this dialogue, but no one can match up to Babu Rao.

-Though Salman Khan Starrer Race 3 could not do wonders at the Box office, but this dialogue of Daisy Shah became popular amongst the audiance.
-Even before the release of the movie, the dialogue has been used in different situations.
+Though Salman Khan Starrer Race 3 could not do wonders at the Box office, this dialogue of Daisy Shah became popular.
+Even before the release of the movie, this dialogue has been used in different situations.
 Not to forget, this too has been part of many memes.